SkafteNicki/dtu_mlops/s7_deployment/cloud_deployment.md

         afterwards check you container registry to check that you have successfully pushed the image.

-2. Next go to `Cloud Run` in the cloud consol an enable the service
+2. Next go to `Cloud Run` in the cloud console an enable the service

 3. Click the `Create Service` button which should bring you to a page similar to the one below